Equal Employment Opportunity, Harassment & Retaliation Policy

 All claims will be investigated in a timely, objective and thorough manner by an impartial and qualified person.
 Upon conclusion of such investigation, appropriate corrective action will be taken where warranted.

 The investigation will be documented and tracked to ensure reasonable progress.
-CZI expects full cooperation in any investigation, and prohibits any hindering of internal investigations and the internal complaint procedure.
+The Organization expects full cooperation in any investigation, and prohibits any hindering of internal investigations and the internal complaint procedure.
 All complaints of harassment will be treated with as much confidentiality as possible, consistent with the need to conduct an adequate investigation.

 Violation of this policy will subject an employee to disciplinary action, up to and including immediate termination.
 Offenders may also be personally liable.
 Moreover, any employee, supervisor or manager who condones or ignores potential violations of this policy will be subject to appropriate disciplinary action, up to and including termination.
-For non-CZI employees, inappropriate behavior may be reported to their organization.
+For non-Organization employees, inappropriate behavior may be reported to their organization.

 Prohibition Against Retaliation

-CZI will not tolerate intimidation or retaliation against anyone because they have engaged in or may engage in filing a complaint of discrimination, harassment or retaliation; assisted or participated in an investigation; opposed any act or practice made unlawful by any local, state, or federal law; or exercised any other legally protected right.
+The Organization will not tolerate intimidation or retaliation against anyone because they have engaged in or may engage in filing a complaint of discrimination, harassment or retaliation; assisted or participated in an investigation; opposed any act or practice made unlawful by any local, state, or federal law; or exercised any other legally protected right.

 Your notification of any concerns is essential to us.
 We cannot help resolve a problem unless we know about it.
 Therefore, please bring any concerns to our attention as soon as possible so that we can take whatever steps are necessary to address the situation.